Gehstock/Mist_FPGA/Arcade_MiST/Midway-Taito 8080 Hardware/Astropal_MiST/README.txt

 ---------------------------------------------------------------------------------
 --
--- Arcade: Shuffleboard port to MiST by Gehstock
+-- Arcade: Astropal port to MiST by Gehstock
--- 05 June 2019
+-- 03 July 2022
 --
 ---------------------------------------------------------------------------------
 --